Edited by Dan One, Calob Horton, cowboy47, abuomar and 18 others

 Deleting old game files for a game I no longer play?

 I had a game on my phone that I deleted since I no longer use it, but I still see 9.87MB of old files in my file manager for it.
 I tried to delete them, but it tells me that they cannot be deleted?
 They are game files, under my documents folder.

 Put your phone into Recovery Mode and choose Wipe Cache Partition.
 If the files are still there, then unmount your SD card to completely remove the stored files.

 I can't download any apps on my HTC One SV Android because my app storage is full, although my phone storage and SD card storage have plenty of space.
 I've gone through every app, one by one, and moved everything that could be moved, but still I am getting the insufficient storage space warning every time I attempt to download anything.
 How do I make my phone store download the app directly to the SD card?

 How do I make my phone store directly download to SD card by default?

 If you have Kitkat OS or higher, the moving of apps is almost useless unless you root the phone.
 ES Explorer helps as well as Apps2SD but go back into your App Manager and you will find many apps you recently moved, are back to internal in storage.
 This is because of how the data from apps is stored.
 These apps revert to "work properly".
 Also, if you do not unmount your SD card first, sometimes the SD card is read-only and this will stop apps from really going to the SD card.

-See more questions like this: To see hidden files through CMD
+See more questions like this: How to change attribute hidden for a file

 System memory takes up 4.57 gigabytes?